-DGN will specify those types of individual and organisation to whom personal data can be disclosed.
+We will specify those types of individual and organisation to whom personal data can be disclosed.
 Particular attention should be given to:

 - a) the siting of computer terminals so as to prevent casual callers to premises being able to read personal data on screen (this is particularly important in the case of the shared laptop used in the cafe area.
-Care should also be taken when using laptop computers to access DGN data out of the office. - b) Procedures to verify the identify of callers (especially telephone callers) seeking information held on computer.
+Care should also be taken when using laptop computers to access DGN data in the Neighbourhood Centre offices and when away from DGN and DPC Ltd premises (e.g. working from home). - b) Procedures to verify the identify of callers (especially telephone callers) seeking information held on computer.